lambdastack/lambdastack/docs/design-docs/arm/arm.md

 ## Goals

-This document outlines an aproach to add (partial) ARM support to LScli.
+This document outlines an aproach to add (partial) ARM support to LambdaStack.
 The requirements:

 - ARMv8/ARM64 architecture
 - Centos 7